Buying or Selling an Existing NJ Franchise Business

 NJ has a very weak regulatory structure involving franchises.
 You will not find much help under NJ law.

 That’s why you should reach out to me to discuss your prospective NJ franchise purchase or sale.
-We’ll work to protect you legally and offer practical advice in the real world of NJ franchises.
+We’ll work to protect your legal rights and offer practical advice in the real world of NJ franchises.

-Again, in NJ a commercially good faith standard exists in the conduct between a franchisor and franchisee and the franchisor must act in good faith when refusing to approve a transfer, or in their treatment of their franchisee.
+Again, in NJ, a commercial good-faith standard governs conduct between a franchisor and franchisee, and the franchisor must act in good faith when refusing to approve a transfer or in its treatment of its franchisee.

 Fredrick P. Niemann Esq.

 Have questions about the franchise disclosure documents?
-You may call Mr. Niemann toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a low cost and convenient consultation about your NJ franchise matter.
+You may call Mr. Niemann at (732)-863-99001 or email him at fniemann@hnlawfirm.com to schedule a low-cost and convenient consultation about your NJ franchise matter.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Franchise Law Attorney